 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-People assume that the skill of a surgeon is primarily in the steadiness and precision of his or her hands, and there is some truth to that.
-But the proficiency of surgery is the ability to single-mindedly focus on a single patient and complete a series of tasks, all in the pursuit of a given outcome that may take many hours to finish.
+Take surgeons, for example.
+“People assume that a surgeon’s skill is primarily in the precision and steadiness of his or her hands.
+While there’s some truth to that, the true gift of a surgeon is the ability to single-mindedly focus on one person and complete a series of task over the course of many hours,” Dr. Kubu explains.

-You need not be a surgeon to benefit from freeing yourself of the multitasking myth and choosing to mono-task.
-Whether driving on a long trip, organizing an event, tending a garden or filling an order, we unequivocally perform best one thing at a time.
+“You don’t need to be a surgeon to benefit from freeing yourself of the pressure to multitask,” Dr. Kubu says.
+“Whether it’s taking a long road trip, organizing an event or reading a book, we unequivocally perform best one thing at a time.
 I encourage you to give it a try.”